duckdb/pg_duckdb/docs/motherduck.md

 The default MotherDuck database will be easiest to use (see below for details), by default this is `my_db`.

-## Advanced MotherDuck configuration
+## Advanced MotherDuck Configuration

-If you want to specify which MotherDuck database is your default database, then you need to configure MotherDuck using a `SERVER` and a `USER MAPPING` as such:
+If you want to specify which MotherDuck database is your default, you need to configure MotherDuck using a `SERVER` and a `USER MAPPING`:

 ```sql
 CREATE SERVER motherduck